-What cyber security consoles have been deployed that allow quick access to patch a system, change a firewall rule, switch ACL, or policy setting at an end point, or track a security incident through the triage process?
+What cyber security consoles have been deployed that allow quick access to patch a system, changing firewall rules, adjusting ACLs, or policy setting at an end point, or track a security incident through the triage process?

 All of these things are important to create a comprehensive InfoSec Program.
 The science is the technology that will help you build a layered, in-depth defense approach.
 The art is how to assess the threat, define and document the risk, and create a strategy that allows you to manage your cyber risk as it applies to your environment, users, systems, applications, data, customers, supply chain, third party support partners, and business process.

 More Art – Are You a Risk Avoider or Risk Transference Expert?

 A better way to state that is, “Do you avoid all risk responsibility, or do you give your risk responsibility to someone else?”
 Hint: I don’t believe in risk avoidance or risk transference.

 Yes, there is an art to risk management.
 There is also science if you use, for example, The Carnegie Mellon risk tools.
 But a good risk owner and manager documents risk, prioritizes it by risk criticality, turns it into a risk register or roadmap plan, remediates what is necessary, and accepts what is reasonable from a business and cyber security perspective.
 Oh, by the way, those same five cyber security professional we talked about earlier, they have 17 definitions of risk.